Factbox: GFG Alliance to maintain rapid pace of expansion

-MELBOURNE (Reuters) - British tycoon Sanjeev Gupta’s GFG Alliance has expanded rapidly in recent years, spending up big on distressed steel and aluminum assets, and sees no let-up in the pace of growth.
+MELBOURNE (Reuters) - British tycoon Sanjeev Gupta’s GFG Alliance has expanded rapidly in recent years, spending up big on distressed steel and aluminium assets, and sees no let-up in the pace of growth.
+[L4N1QB14E]

 GFG companies have spent or pledged to spend at least $4.9 billion over the past 18 months in industrial and energy assets run by its Liberty House and SIMEC energy units, according to Reuters calculations.